 Threat management in the digital business age

 Companies today are extending their traditional technology borders by leveraging cloud computing, social communication channels and mobile applications at various stages of business.
-Digitization has completely changed the way enterprises interact with their customers and partners.
+Digitalization has completely changed the way enterprises interact with their customers and partners.
 However, this also comes with a large number of threats and vulnerabilities that puts your sensitive customer data, intellectual property and business continuity at risk.
 Enterprise networks are becoming more complex and are in a constant state of change.
 This accelerated rate of change opens up new attack vectors and puts businesses in a constant state of compromise.
 Adding to the complexity, threat management is required by a growing number of regulatory bodies but it is challenging to stay compliant.
 When new risks are being introduced to your IT ecosystem every day, it is not only important to be up-to-date with the list of vulnerabilities but also effectively assess what threats are relevant to your business and how these threats can be mitigated.
-Software AG’s Alfabet for enterprise architecture and IT planning and portfolio management provides an effective threat management solution to stay updated with product vulnerabilities, assess their relevance to your IT portfolio and perform risk assessment.
+Software AG’s Alfabet for enterprise architecture, IT planning and portfolio management provides an effective threat management solution to stay updated with product vulnerabilities, assess their relevance to your IT portfolio and perform risk assessment.

 Threat management is the need of the hour

-Enterprise architects, portfolio managers and Security & Risk (S&R) professionals find it hard to stay up-to-date with the plethora of vulnerabilities and to address all of the security-related issues present within the IT ecosystem.
+Enterprise architects, IT portfolio managers and Security & Risk (S&R) professionals find it hard to stay up-to-date with the plethora of vulnerabilities and to address all of the security-related issues present within the IT ecosystem.

 Industry and government regulatory bodies have begun scrutinizing companies’ risk management policies.
 Enterprises need to plan and manage strategies, architectures and processes with an understanding of all possible relevant threats and vulnerabilities in order to minimize risk.
 Staying compliant is extremely important for enterprises dealing with IT financial, healthcare and government institutions, as even a slight security breach can create a seriously adverse impact.
 Today, sophisticated hackers and cyber criminals target governments and corporations for valuable data that they can steal and easily monetize in the cyber underground, and also for more catastrophic reasons such as cyberwarfare, corporate shadowing, corporate sabotage and industrial sabotage.
-These adversaries are highly skilled, well-funded and, in some cases, state sponsored, and their attacks are very sophisticated.
+These adversaries are highly skilled, well-funded and, in some cases, state sponsored, making their attacks very sophisticated.
 Companies need to beef up their security and be under constant vigil to prevent any such attacks aimed at stealing sensitive information that could lead to grave consequences.
 Effective threat management is important to provide secure and compliant IT products and services to governments, healthcare institutions and commercial enterprises.

 The impact of threats and vulnerabilities

-• What are the relevant threats and vulnerabilities impacting the IT portfolio?
+- What are the relevant threats and vulnerabilities impacting the IT portfolio?

-• How do we prioritize these threats?
+- How do we prioritize these threats?

-• What should be the focus of the organization’s threat management solution?
+- What should be the focus of the organization’s threat management solution?

-• How do these threats compare to our peers worldwide?
+- How do these threats compare to our peers worldwide?

-• What are the risks and challenges posed by certain vulnerabilities and how can they be addressed?
+- What are the risks and challenges posed by certain vulnerabilities and how can they be addressed?

-• How can we prevent future vulnerability exposure and mitigate the current threats?
+- How can we prevent future vulnerability exposure and mitigate the current threats?

-• Do some of these risk concerns vary across industries?
+- Do some of these risk concerns vary across industries?

-Answering these questions can be a daunting task especially if there is no way to anticipate what could be coming down the line.
+Answering these questions can be a daunting task, especially if there is no way to anticipate what could be coming down the line.
 Vulnerabilities can bear significant consequences both internally and externally.
 Here are a few of the impacts:

 Non-compliance risk